 Students can tailor their degree to what most interests them, choosing from a long list of minor courses of study.
-Students can also pursue flight ratings if they wish.

 The B.S. in Communication program teaches aviation, aerospace, and technical vocabulary while fine-tuning reading and writing skills – all to help foster a technological perspective.
 This perspective prepares graduates for a career with traditional media or in corporate communication, aviation communication, or technical journalism.

 Beyond the fundamentals of communication, students learn how scientists think, how research questions are framed, and how various methodologies are used to pursue scientific goals.

 ERAU has an active radio station, a campus-wide TV station, an award-winning student newspaper, and an active public relations department where students can acquire hands-on experience.

 About Communication at the Worldwide & Online Campus